 After the morning prayer, it was time for my favourite meal in Taizé.
 Breakfast with sweet Taizé tea, bread and chocolate bars!

 At breakfast I spoke to a few more people.
 One Flemish woman that I met in my first two years in Taizé, nice to catch up with her, even if it was short.
 He pointed me to one of his group, a woman whom I had also spoken to yesterday.

 She worked as a clown.
 Since I do magic and used to be a clown as well, that led to a very nice conversation.

-But after all that conversation, it was time to leave, and so I left Taizé, leaving the bell tower behind me.
+But after all that talk, it was time to leave, and so I left Taizé, leaving the bell tower behind me.

-Today, I rode the same route I did last year, only now I went the other way.
-I rode over a beautifully constructed cycle path, a so-called Voies Vertes, green way.
+Today, I rode the same route as I did last year, only now I was going the other way.

 These are cycle paths that have been and are still being built on places where railways used to run.
 Sometimes, there are even railway stations with platforms.

-The road itself was rather boring and straight, but the critters in the nicely overgrown verges with many flowers were a nice photo object.
+The road itself was quite boring and straight but the animals in the nicely overgrown verges with many flowers were a nice photo object.

 Now I am at the camp site in Cluny.
-It was only a short distance of about 11 km.
-I had actually planned to go to another camp site.
-But it was time to lie down, and so I do now.
+It was only a short stretch of about 11 km and I had actually planned to go to another camp site.
 I can still hear the trains as they pass by the campsite.